 Slip and fall accidents are the most common type of "premises liability" cases, which center on the question of a property owner's duty to care for the property.
 Injury by fire or other accidents resulting from defects in the conditions of buildings also fall under this category.

 Slip and fall cases are governed under negligence law.
 To win a premises liability claim, an injured victim has to prove either that the defendant created the hazard that led to the accident or that the defendant knew or should have known about the danger and should have had it removed or repaired.
 This can often be difficult to prove, since proving when a given hazard first appeared can be challenging.

 Example: If you slip and fall on a banana in a grocery store, absent some evidence of when the banana first fell onto the floor, it may be difficult to prove that the store "knew or should have known" about the dangerous condition.
 If the banana fell onto the floor ten seconds before you arrived, then the store most likely could not have known about it.
 Since Plaintiffs have the burden of proof, demonstrating when the hazard first appeared and that the store should have known about the hazard presents problems in certain cases.

-Our Tallahassee personal injury attorney can help you hold the responsible parties accountable if you or a loved one has experienced a slip and fall accident.
+Our Tallahassee slip and fall attorney can help you hold the responsible parties accountable if you or a loved one has experienced a premises liability accident.